rubenfcasal/aprendizaje_estadistico/docs/10-referencias.md

 Hastie, T. y Tibshirani, R. (1996).
 Discriminant Analysis by GaussianMixtures. *Journal of the Royal Statistical Society*, Series B, 155–176.

+Hoerl, A. (1970).
+Ridge Regression: Biased Estimation for Nonorthogonal Problems. *Technometrics*, 12(1), 55–67.

 Karatzoglou, A., Smola, A., Hornik, K. y Zeileis, A. (2004). [kernlab-an S4 package for kernel methods in R](http://www.jstatsoft.org/v11/i09). *Journal of Statistical Software*, 11(9), 1-20.

 Kearns, M. y Valiant, L. (1989).
 Cryptographic Limitations on Learning Boolean Formulae and Finite Automata. *Proceedings of the Twenty-First Annual ACM Symposium on Theory of Computing*.